 Students in the program will maintain their University of Washington residency and any financial aid eligibility they have already established.
 Credits earned will be recorded on students' UW transcripts and will apply directly to UW graduation requirements.
 Credits earned in English courses may be used to satisfy requirements in the English major.

-Undergraduates will receive 15 credits [ENGL 363, Literature and the Arts; ENGL 490, Study Abroad Program; and ENGL 493, Advanced Creative Writing Conference —with some flexibility, depending on individual student degree requirements].
+Undergraduates will receive 15 credits [ENGL 363, Literature and the Arts; ENGL 395, English Study Abroad; and ENGL 493, Advanced Creative Writing Conference —with some flexibility, depending on individual student degree requirements].
 Credit questions should be directed to English Undergraduate Advising.

 MFA students will receive 10 credits [ENGL 586, Graduate Writing Conference, and ENGL 600, Independent Study or Research.]
 Credit questions should be directed to Professor Pimone Triplett, Director of Creative Writing.